paulgribble/plaintext_workshop/markdown/ms.md

 sensory-motor brain areas predicts motor learning by observing.
 Resting-state FC does not only reflect anatomical connectivity;
 indeed, much work has shown that resting-state FC can be shaped by recent experiences.
-Such “stimulus-rest interactions” have been demonstrated across several domains, for example, exposure to visual stimuli (Lewis et al., 2009) or undergoing active motor learning (Albert et al., 2009) can induce resting-state FC.
+Such "stimulus-rest interactions" have been demonstrated across several domains, for example, exposure to visual stimuli [@Lewis:2009aa] or undergoing active motor learning [@Albert:2009aa] can induce resting-state FC.
 Since resting-state FC is affected by both structure and function, it is likely the case that both of these factors contribute to individual differences in pre-learning sensory-motor FC.
 While we cannot further pursue this question using the current dataset, this would be an interesting avenue for future research.
 Another outstanding issue is the stability